NuLink-network/nulink-chain/README.md

 [![Try on playground](https://img.shields.io/badge/Playground-nulink_chain-brightgreen?logo=Parity%20Substrate)](https://playground.substrate.dev/?deploy=nulink-chain)

 The project NuLink is trying to bridge the NuCypher Network to Polkadot Ecosystem.
-The NuCypher Network is a decentralized network of nodes that perform threshold cryptography operations serving users with secrets management and dynamic access control.
+The NuCypher Network is a decentralized network of nodes that perform threshold cryptography operations which are serving users with secrets management and dynamic access control.

-NuLink network used a fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
+NuLink network is using a fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:

 ## Getting Started

 ### Rust Setup

-Setup instructions for working with the [Rust](https://www.rust-lang.org/) programming language can be found at the
+Instructions for setting up working environment of the [Rust](https://www.rust-lang.org/) programming language can be found at the
 [Substrate Developer Hub](https://substrate.dev/docs/en/knowledgebase/getting-started).
-Follow those steps to install [`rustup`](https://rustup.rs/) and configure the Rust toolchain to default to the latest stable version.
+Follow those steps to install [`rustup`](https://rustup.rs/) and configure the Rust toolchain to default with the latest stable version.

 ### Makefile

-This project uses a [Makefile](Makefile) to document helpful commands and make it easier to execute them.
+This project uses a [Makefile](Makefile) to document helpful commands and make them easier to be executed.
 Get started by running these [`make`](https://www.gnu.org/software/make/manual/make.html)
 targets:

 1. `make init` - Run the [init script](scripts/init.sh) to configure the Rust toolchain for